Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Application to the Three State Protocol

 \item \underline{Postselection with generic improvement}: We plot the key lengths obtained from applying \cref{cor:liftToCoherentvarx}.
 Here, $d_A = 2$, and $d_B = 11$ resulting in $x=484$ as detailed in \cref{sec:ThreeStateOpticalSetup}.
 When compared to \cref{blockDiagPS}, this demonstrates the improvements we have made to the postselection technique by taking into account the block-diagonal structure.
-Note that even without the block-diagonal structure, this plot already consists of a significant improvement over past work \cite{fawzi_quantum_2015} arising from \cref{cor:generalMixedDeFinetti}.
+Note that even without the block-diagonal structure, this plot already consists of a significant improvement over past work \cite{fawzi_quantum_2015} arising from \cref{cor:generalMixedDeFinetti} as can be seen by comparing it to \cref{noImpPS}.

 \item \underline{Postselection with decoy-state lift}: A more practical alternative to single-photon sources is decoy-state QKD.
 However, the value of $\cost$ is higher for decoy-state protocols.
-Thus, we compute key lengths with a larger dimension ($x$).

-This dimension can be computed as follows.
-Alice's signal state dimension $d_A = 3$ as Alice sends 3 linearly independent states.
-As shown in \cref{app:DecoyShield}, Alice's total dimension consists of $\nint(\ndecoy + 2)$ blocks of dimension $d_A$, where $\ndecoy$ is the photon-number cut-off used for the decoy-state analysis and $\nint$ is the number of intensities used.
-For the simulation, we assume a cut-off of 8 and that 3 intensities were used.
+Thus, we compute key lengths with a larger dimension ($x$) as computed in \cref{eq:generalOpticalDimension}.
+Here, we use $d_A = 3$ as Alice sends 3 linearly independent states.
+For the simulation, we assume a cut-off $\ndecoy$ of 2 and that $\nint = 3$ intensities were used.
 Bob's dimensions are the same as in \cref{blockDiagPS}: 1 block of dimension 2 and 9 blocks of dimension 1.
-Thus, \cref{cor:liftToCoherentvarxBlockDiagonal} can be used with
+Thus, the dimensional-dependent term is

 Note that our IID key rate analysis assumes that Alice sends single photons, but we use a higher dimension ($x$) for the postselection lift.
 We do this, since we expect the key length obtained from IID decoy analysis along with the postselection lift to be similar.